false

 Sinclair Lincoln Tran

-Sinclair is pursuing his Honours degree in Chemistry after completing the Chemistry Year in Industry Program.
-Through this program, he gained invaluable work experience and knowledge about the mining sector
+Sinclair is pursuing his Honours degree in Chemistry after his positive experience in the Chemistry Year in Industry Program

 I chose to study chemistry at the University of Sydney as I enjoyed studying chemistry in high school and wanted to see where further study in the field could take me.
 While the university campus was an attractive factor, I was also interested in the research and learning from the talented academic staff in the School of Chemistry.
 Through my university degree, I leaned towards focusing on chemical biology and medicinal chemistry, which stood out most in my coursework.